-121. Notwithstanding Bankruptcy Rule 2014's plain language and the above-referenced case law, the U.S. Trustee declares in certain of his Motions (e.g., the 4E Brands Motion and other filings in cases where Judge Jones presided), without condition or qualification, that "Texas law imputes one attorney's knowledge to all those in the firm."
-The U.S. Trustee's argument rests on a small handful of inapplicable and distinguishable Texas state-court decisions.
-The argument appears rooted in two Texas Supreme Court decisions: Tesco American, Inc. v.
+121. Notwithstanding Bankruptcy Rule 2014's plain language and the above-referenced case law, the U.S. Trustee declares, without condition or qualification, that "Texas law imputes one attorney's knowledge to all those in the firm."140 The U.S. Trustee's argument rests on a small handful of inapplicable and distinguishable Texas state-court decisions.141 The argument appears rooted in two Texas Supreme Court decisions: Tesco American, Inc. v.
 Strong Industries, Inc. and National Medical Enterprises, Inc. v.
-Godbey.
-142
+Godbey.142

-122. However, in Tesco, the Texas Supreme Court confronted facts and issues irrelevant to the U.S. Trustee's 4E Brands Motion.
+122. However, in Tesco, the Texas Supreme Court confronted facts and issues irrelevant to the U.S. Trustee's Motion.
 The Tesco court did not examine whether an attorney's private knowledge is imputed, for all purposes, to her entire firm; rather, the court considered whether an appellate judge was disqualified under the Texas Constitution from presiding over a matter where, "unbeknownst to her, before she took the bench another attorney at her very large firm played a very small role in the early stages of the appeal."
 The Texas Constitution provides, in relevant part, that "[n]o judge shall sit in any case . . . when the judge shall have been counsel in the case."
 The Tesco court found that the appellate judge was constitutionally disqualified.
 The court's reasoning included an analysis of precedent construing Rule 18 of the Texas Rules of Civil Procedure, which governs the "vicarious disqualification" of Texas trial judges, and its prior holding in National Medical.
 The court noted that: